fabianofdf/labels-verify/README.md

 # labels-verify
-Verify labels that aren't used any more
+It is a library that allows you to check labels that aren't used anymore

 ## CLI